 Hurtigruten

-Hurtigrutenrefers to the traditional passenger service along the coast of Norway between Bergen and Kirkenes.
+Hurtigruten refers to the traditional passenger service along the coast of Norway between Bergen and Kirkenes.
 The companies Havila Voyages and Hurtigruten are operating ships on this itinerary.
 The company Hurtigruten was the result of merging Troms Fylkes Dampskibsselskap (TFDS) and Ofotens og Vesteraalens Dampskibsselskab (OVDS) and claimed the traditional term 'Hurtigruten' (referring to the itinerary) as trademark when there was no other company serving this route.
 Havila Voyages therefore avoids using the previously generic term 'Hurtigruten'.
-However, since this page at shipvideos.net pre-dates these developments, the title 'Hurtigruten' is maintained.
+However, since this page at shipvideos.net pre-dates these developments, the title and URL 'Hurtigruten' is maintained.

+Below are the links to all 'Hurtigruten' related video clips available at shipvideos.net.
 Useful links and personal remarks on Hurtigruten by Ernst Galutschek are posted below the links to the videos.

 along the route